 When being used on Google Chrome, files are automatically scanned and users are warned of potentially harmful downloads.
 Additionally, it blocks access from untrusted apps and provides enhanced scanning for email threats.

 Data loss prevention (DLP) helps to protect information held in Google Drive, Docs, Sheets, Slides and Gmail from being lost, deleted or misused.
 Cobry can aid you in setting policies that specify which types of data are sensitive and how they should be protected.
 Therefore, you can be certain that your organisations important data will always be safe.

 We can also enable Data Exfiltration Protection (DXP) on iOS devices to prohibit copying and pasting Google Workspace data to other accounts.
 It restricts the ability to drag and drop files from specific apps within users’ Google Workspace accounts.
 Meanwhile, on Android devices, it is possible to prevent data sharing between profiles by using Google Endpoint Management.

 Finally, Vault enables corporate data accessed by BYOD or corporate owned devices to support the organisation's retention and eDiscovery needs.
 This means that you can be assured data is always accessible to Vault, even on BYOD devices.

 Thanks to these great features, Google Workspace users need not fret over BYOD security.
 No matter the device type or system, whether is corporate-owned or BYOD; enabling these features will ensure your organisations important data is always secured.
 Just what we all needed to hear as we embark on the coming months of remote working!

 Want to know more about how Cobry can help you keep your organisation safe?
-Book a Discovery Call to chat to us now.
+Book a discovery call or drop us a message to chat to us.